Koenkk/zigbee2mqtt.io/information/groups.md

 ```

 ## State changes
 When one of the devices in a group changes it's state, the group state will also update.
-E.g. device A is in group 1, when group A turns off, a message to `zigbee2mqtt/1` with payload `{"state": "OFF"}` will be published.
+E.g. device A is in group `1` with `friendly_name: my_group`, when group A turns off, a message to `zigbee2mqtt/my_group` with payload `{"state": "OFF"}` will be published.

 ## How do groups work?
 By using the above `add` command above, a device will be added to a group.
 The device itself is responsible for storing to which groups it belongs.
 Others, e.g. the coordinator, do not have knowledge to which device a groups belongs.